hiviah/brmdoor_libnfc/README.md

 If you installed libnfc from source, the default directory might be `/usr/local/etc/nfc` instead of `/etc/nfc`.

+## Known bugs

+* The open-switch module that changes topic based on status of GPIO switch can set status, but can't retrieve current status - not implemented in current python-irc module

 ## Notes

 You could use Android Host Card Emulation to emulate a Desfire - it actually just expects one application, D2760000850101.

 See an [example of HCE NDEF emulation](https://github.com/TechBooster/C85-Android-4.4-Sample/blob/master/chapter08/NdefCard/src/com/example/ndefcard/NdefHostApduService.java).

+You could just modify `write_signed_ndef_on_desfire.py` to write out the JSON into a file and then put the generated NDEF file into application so it will respond with it when